HonzaKubita/packeta.ts/README.md

     console.log("Selected point", point);
 }

-// Options can be empty because pickup point is the default
+// You need to pass the function an options object and a callback for when the user selects a pickup point
-// All possible options are in types.ts under PacketaWidgetOptions type packeta.openWidget({}, onPickupPointSelected);
+// All possible options are in types.ts under PacketaWidgetOptions type packeta.openWidget({ widgetType: "pickupPoint" }, onPickupPointSelected);

 // Widget closes automatically when the user clicks on the cross in the right corner, outside the popup, selects a pickup point or presses the escape key